Updated: Jul 9

 Can you actually be healthy at any size?
 What about obesity?

 The HAES® approach suggests that whatever your weight, you are entitled to treat your body the way that makes it feel its best.
-Though weight loss can lead to improved health markers in some cases, HAES® makes the point that it may not actually be the weight loss that leads to improved health but that the beneficial lifestyle changes the person has adopted are what actually lead to an improved health status (2).
+HAES® makes the point that weight loss itself may not be responsible for improved health outcomes but that the beneficial lifestyle changes the person has adopted are what actually lead to an improved health status (2).
 Another factor to take into account is that regardless of any weight change, making beneficial lifestyle changes will most likely still lead to improved health markers (2).
 We know that the weight loss cycle, yo-yo dieting and focusing on only weight as a goal is not sustainable long-term and has negative effects on self-esteem and health (2).
 Living with a higher weight is linked to higher risks of adverse health outcomes such as chronic diseases but working on health as a whole and adopting health habits can help mitigate these risks.
 We have very little control over our weight and how much weight we lose, so why focus on it as a goal?
 Weight is just a number and it does not determine the value a person has.

 What about the BMI?